gwsystems/aWsm/README.md

 	Wasm does not separate RO and RW memory, preventing this optimization that is essential for density on such systems.
 3. *Allow undefined behavior on Out of Bounds (OoB) accesses.*
 	The specification requires any access outside of the allocated bounds of linear memory to be caught, and the sandbox terminated.
-	We show in the publication that relaxing this requirement, and allowing undefined behavior on OoB accesses can significantly speed up execution, and shrink code sizes.
+	We show in the publication that relaxing this requirement, and allowing undefined behavior on OoB accesses can significantly speed up execution, and shrink code sizes, while maintaining strong sandboxed isolation.